 For clarity, it is understood that all apprentices in b) (i) above shall be included in the calculation set out above.

-(iii) For all equipment in Article 26.1 c) (i), (ii), (iii) and (iv) with a capacity below 15 tons no ratio of apprentices to journeymen applies.
+(iii) For all equipment in Article 26.1 c) (i), (ii), (iii) and (iv) with a capacity below 15 tons no ratio of apprentices to journeypersons applies.

 (iv) It is understood that the implementation of paragraphs b) (i), (ii) and (iii) above shall not displace or adversely affect the working conditions of any currently employed apprentice.